scottyantipa/PredictClient/README.md

 # Predict
-This is a web application meant to show case a data vizualization library which you will find under the app/canvas directory The library has not yet been extracted from this example web app.
+This is a web application meant to show case a data vizualization library which you will find under the app/canvas directory.
+The library has not yet been extracted from this example web app.

+As seen below, it renders and animates data in a scatter chart, plotted by time vs. percentage accuracy.

 ![alt tag](https://raw.github.com/scottyantipa/PredictClient/master/screenShots/predict_screen.png)